 We will process your information to be able to answer your enquiry or request for a health needs assessment.

-We do not carry out any automated decision-making.
+We do not carry out any automated decision-making in York Health and Wellbeing.

 Where we provide services directly to children or young people, the information in the relevant parts of this notice applies to children and young people, as well as adults.